As a F-1 or J-1 international student, it is your responsibility to know the rules and regulations related to maintaining your immigration status.

 The U.S. Department of Homeland Security (F-1 students) and the Department of State (J-1 students) each have regulations regarding how to maintain visa status.
 As long as you continually meet these obligations, you will be considered in status or "maintaining your visa status".

-The staff in International Student Advising and Services (ISAS) are available to assist you with maintaining your status; however, it is your responsibility to know the regulations.
+The Office of International Services (OIS) is available to assist you with maintaining your status; however, it is your responsibility to know the regulations.
 You are strongly encouraged to regularly read your ONID e-mail account in order to receive announcements and updates on immigration and related issues.